 Request.
 I couldn’t possibly afford to buy a fraction of the books I read.
 Instead, I’m a unrepentant library addict.
 If there’s a book you’d like, order it from your local library.
 They’ll call or email you when it’s available.
 If they don’t own a copy, ask them to purchase it.
 Some library systems put request forms online, other systems prefer you go directly to a librarian to request a book acquisition.

 Hang out with other book lovers.
-Our boys’ book club lasted till they all went off to college, over 9 years of lively bookish gatherings.
-And I’m a long-time member of an adult book club.
+I’m a long-time member of a book club.
 It prompts me to read books I wouldn’t normally read and our wide-ranging discussions are a delight.
+And our boys’ book club lasted till our kids all went off to college, over nine years of lively bookish gatherings.
 You can start up a book club with friends or join an existing group.
 Check out nearby clubs through Reader’s Circle, your local library, or Meetup.

 Give magazine subscriptions as gifts.
-There are a wealth of options, from boat-building magazines to literary journals to kids’ science publications.
+There’s a wealth of not-so-mainstream options, from boat-building magazines to literary journals to kids’ science publications.

 Recommend.
 Create your own list of favorites on a topic via Amazon’s Listmania.
 Perhaps “Little-Known Poetry Books You Should Read…” or “Alternative Education Books We Use….”
 While you’re at it, search all the Listmania lists of interest to you.